memery1446/DexAggregator/README.md

 ### Local Development Deployment

-1. Ensure your Web3 wallet is on Hardhat Network [Hardhat](https://hardhat.org/)
+1. Ensure your Web3 wallet is on Hardhat Network or choose "Add Network" and enter the well-documented Hardhat RPC info.
+The video tutorial shows this information.
+         [Hardhat](https://hardhat.org/)

 2. Deploy contracts locally: